 5.Warm it up.
 When you’re stiff, a bit of warmth can really help.
 Since hot baths and showers are bad for your skin, put the heat right where it’s needed.
 Use an electric heating pad, a microwaveable heat wrap, or an air-activated heat pack.
 You can even soothe stiff fingers and moisturize your hands at the same time: Apply oil to your hands, put on rubber gloves, and soak your hands in warm water for 5 to 10 minutes.

 6.Choose your device.
-Canes, crutches, braces, and shoe inserts can all help provide support, ease your pain, and help you get around.
+Depending on which joints are involved, canes, crutches, braces, and shoe inserts can all help provide support, ease your pain, and help you get around.
 Your doctor or physical therapist can help you decide which is best for you.
 They can also teach you how to use it properly.
 Other devices, like jar openers and long-handled grabbers, can make your day-to-day life easier.

 7.Eat to beat inflammation.
 A healthy diet full of fruits and vegetables can help ease your symptoms.
 And omega-3 fatty acids fight inflammation.
 You can get them from fish like salmon, lake trout, herring, sardines, and tuna.